What is arthritis?

 What are the complications of arthritis?

-Because arthritis causes joints to degenerate over time, it can cause disability.
-It can cause pain and movement problems that cause a person to be less able to carry out normal daily activities and tasks.
+Because arthritis causes joints to worsen over time, it can cause disability.
+It can cause pain and movement problems.
+You may be less able to carry out normal daily activities and tasks.

 Living with arthritis